-I am a Postdoctoral Researcher in the GRASP Laboratory at the University of Pennsylvania.
-As a computer scientist and biologist, I work to advance our understanding of machine perception and animal locomotion.
-I am currently working on deep learning and computer vision tools for multi-view animal pose estimation, tracking, and action recognition with Marc Schmidt and Kostas Daniilidis.
+As a Postdoctoral Researcher in the GRASP Laboratory at the University of Pennsylvania, I worked to advance our understanding of machine perception and animal locomotion.
+I created deep learning and computer vision tools for multi-view animal pose estimation, tracking, and ReID with Marc Schmidt and Kostas Daniilidis.

 During my PhD in Integrative Biology at UC Berkeley, where I was advised by Robert Dudley, I used hummingbirds as a model system to understand how locomotion through cluttered environments influences flight morphology, behavior, and performance.
 By examining the relationships between flight maneuvers, learning, and whole-organism performance metrics, I worked to extract principles that will lead to new ecological and evolutionary hypotheses and to implement these principles to improve the locomotion capabilities of bio-inspired robots in cluttered environments.
 My graduate work at UC Berkeley was funded by a Graduate Research Fellowship from the National Science Foundation and a CiBER IGERT Traineeship, and was recently featured in National Geographic Magazine.

 Throughout my research I have developed computational tools to facilitate high throughput data collection and analysis.
 I have implemented techniques from deep learning and computer vision to automatically track and analyze hummingbird and bee motion in 3D using multi-camera high speed video.